Operator Splitting Performance Estimation: Tight contraction factors and optimal parameter selection: Operator interpolation

 \end{prop} \begin{proof} Consider the following example in $\reals^2$:

-It is easy to verify that these points satisfy the inequalities.
-By Fact~\ref{prop:mm_ext}, these points can be interpolated with a maximal monotone operator.
-By Fact~\ref{prop:Lip_ext}, these points can be interpolated with an $L$-Lipschitz operator.
-However, there is no Lipschitz and maximal monotone operator that interpolates these points.
+These points satisfy the inequalities.
+However, there is no Lipschitz and maximal monotone operator interpolating these points.
 Assume for contradiction that $Q \in (\M \cap \Li_L)$ is an interpolation of these points.
 Since $Q$ is Lipschitz, it is single-valued.
 Since $Q$ is maximal monotone, the set $\{x \,|\, Qx = 0\}$ is convex \cite[Proposition 23.39]{BauschkeCombettes2017_convex}.
 This implies $Q(1/2, 0) = (0,0)$, which is a contradiction. \end{proof}